flyingmachine/brave-clojure-web/content/concurrency.md

 * Perform `reduce` in parallel using the "fork/join" concurrency strategy.
 This is implemented with `r/fold`
 * Treat collections as *reducibles* instead of *seqables*

+Let's first look at fork/join:

+#### fork/join

+Internally, `fold` is an implementation of `reduce` which relies on Java's fork/join framework.
+This can best be understood with diagrams to compare serial `reduce` to `fold` diagram.
+Here's a serial reduce:

+And here's a parallel reduce:

+###

+won't get into how it works:

+here's parallel reduce:

+here's how you can perform multiple collection functions more
+efficiently:

+* r/map
+* r/map and r/filter

+one benefit is that r/map and r/filter will work with r/fold:

+* r/fold r/map r/filter